dCache/dcache/docs/TheBook/src/main/markdown/rf-glossary.md

 the pool does not contribute to any LFS capacity.
 All newly written files are regarded precious and sent to the HSM backend.

 - **precious** -
-Newly create files are regarded as precious but are not scheduled for the HSM store procedure.
+Newly created files are regarded as precious but are not scheduled for the HSM store procedure.
 Consequently, these file will only disappear from the pool when deleted in the [Chimera](#chimera) namespace.

 to store
 --------